deanmtownsley/Flash-X-snia-stage/README.md

 - `git pull --recurse-submodules=yes` (in place of the usual `git pull`)
 - `git submodule update --init` (additionally, after `git pull`)
-- `git sumbodule update --init source/Grid/GridMain/AMR/Paramesh4/PM4_package` (to only get Paramesh pacakage)
+- `git submodule update --init source/Grid/GridMain/AMR/Paramesh4/PM4_package`
+  (variant of the previous item, if you wanrt to only get the Paramesh package submodule)

 ## Tests
-You can obtain the source code for flashtest and a full set of tests from the Flash-X-test repository.
+The source code for flashtest and a full set of tests are available from the Flash-X-Test repository.
 The repository also has tools to help you setup your local testsuite.